 Speaking of HealthWinter sports care for Olympians, everyday enthusiastsFebruary 09, 2022

 Speaking of Health5 simple ways to fit a workout into any scheduleDecember 23, 2021

 You step off a sidewalk curb, land wrong after shooting a basketball or stumble on uneven ground.
 Your ankle pops, twists or crunches, and now you're limping and sore.
 You may just have sprained your ankle.

-An ankle sprain typically happens when you roll your ankle inward, excessively stretching the ligaments supporting the joint.
-An ankle sprain is the most common injury among athletes and weekend warriors, but it can happen to anyone who's active or simply takes a misstep.
+An ankle sprain typically happens when you roll your ankle inward, which stretches or tears the ligaments supporting the outer part of the joint.
+An ankle sprain is the most common injury among athletes and active adults, but it can happen to anyone.

-What to do right after a sprain
+What to do immediately following a sprain

 Depending on the severity of your symptoms, for the first one to two weeks:

 - Continue with RICE, gradually reducing the steps as pain and swelling decrease.

 - Take over-the-counter medications, such as acetaminophen, ibuprofen, naproxen or aspirin, if you can safely take them.
 To manage pain, consider applying topical medications or patches.

 - Start resistance-free, nonweight-bearing, range-of-motion exercises, such as drawing each letter of the alphabet with your foot.
 Or move your ankle to the compass points: north to south and east to west.
 Maintaining this range of motion can help prevent long-term stiffness, reduce swelling and help the stretched ligaments heal.
 Keep motion within your pain-free zone to avoid making the injury worse.